highflyer910/javascript30/README.md

 ## Day28 - Video Speed Controller UI

 **What did I learn?** - adding a speed controller to the corresponding video.
 The offset properties are important for proper aligments.
 For block-level elements, offsetTop, offsetLeft, offsetWidth, and offsetHeight describe the border box of an element relative to the offsetParent.
 The offsetParent element is the nearest ancestor that has a position other than static.

+## Day29 - Countdown Timer

+**What did I learn?** - timestamps, set & clear intervals and Date.now().
+The Date.now() method returns the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC.
+Because now() is a static method of Date, we can always use it as Date.now() instead of new Date().now().